 Amber Johnson went on a ghost hunt at the Hotel del Coronado, which is rumored to be haunted by Kate Morgan, a young woman who checked into Hotel del Coronado in 1892—and never checked out.

-Amber says, “On our ghost hunt, we used what I thought was a silly app that detected ‘movement.’ … I’m not really a believer in stuff like that but it creeped me out.
-The app had a sensor for ghost activity and in certain areas where the activity was high, random words came across the screen.
+Amber says, “On our ghost hunt, we used what I thought was a silly app that detected “movement.’
+I’m not really a believer in stuff like that, but it creeped me out.
+The app had a sensor for ghost activity.
+In certain areas where the activity was high, random words came across the screen.
 Or at least we thought they were random until we ran some of them by the hotel’s archivist and several of the more random ones (I think there was the word monkey?) had connections to the hotel.”